danjulio/gCore/Documentation/readme.md

 The Shutdown register is used to switch power off.
 Writing the value 0x0F to this register turns off the switched 3.3V and raw battery supply rails.
 Writing any other value has no effect.
 Register read values are undefined.

 ##### Power Button Short Press Time Register
 The Power Button Short Press Time register controls the period of time the button must be pressed to detect an ESP32 visible short press.
-When power is off a short press turns power on.
+When power is off, a short press turns power on.
 When power is on pressing the button for longer than the specified time and then releasing it sets the Power Button Short Press detected bit in the Status register.
 It is set in units of 10 mSec intervals with legal values 2-255 representing 20 mSec to 2.55 seconds.
 Upon power-on (battery attachment) the EFM8 sets this register to 100 (for a detection period of 1 second).

 ##### NV Control Register
 The NV Control register is used to trigger a save of the first 1024 bytes of NVRAM to EFM8 flash storage to allow this data to persist over EFM8 power cycles (battery removal), or to read the EFM8 flash storage values into the first 1024 bytes of NVRAM (the remaining 3072 bytes are unaffected).